 In addition, according to RenderForest, videos also get more social media shares and result in more people following your call to action.
 But, if your subscribers can’t watch the video instantly, none of this will happen…

 Video email apps solve all of these problems

-When you use an app for emailing videos, you simply record your message and send it instantly.
+When you use an app for emailing videos, you simply record a video message online and send it instantly.
 No uploading, no waiting, no attachment limits.
 People will be able to stream your videos in real time and on any device.